fleschutz/talk2windows/README.md

 TALK2WINDOWS
 ============
 This repository adds voice control to Windows®.
-Be more productive by using voice commands besides keyboard and mouse.
+Be faster and more productive by using voice commands besides keyboard and mouse.
 Required is Windows 10 or 11, a headset (or microphone + loudspeaker), and the free Serenade application.

 🔧 Installation